CentraCare—St. Cloud Hospital

 Supervision and Training Opportunities

-Fellows will have the opportunity to work with several supervisors to obtain hours necessary for licensure and will participate in individual supervision and group supervision/consultation, including specialty consultation groups such as: trauma-focused therapy, assessment, multicultural consult.
-They may also have opportunities to participate in additional consult groups if relevant to their training, including but not limited to integrated behavioral health, eating disorders and sexual and gender medicine consultation groups.
+Fellows will have the opportunity to work with several supervisors to obtain hours necessary for licensure and will participate in individual supervision and group supervision/consultation, including specialty consultation groups such as: trauma-focused therapy, assessment, and multicultural consult.
+They may also have opportunities to participate in additional consultation groups if relevant to their training, including but not limited to integrated behavioral health, and sexual and gender medicine consultation groups.
 Learn more detailed information on our supervision opportunities.
 (PDF)

 Fellows will have the opportunity to participate in monthly didactics on a wide range of topics, as well as our Cultural Humility didactic services, addressing issues of diversity, equity and inclusion.
 Additional educational opportunities are also provided through the hospital/clinic and our family residency program.
 There is an expectation for preparation of one professional presentation (oral or written) to the health care community during the year.
 Find out more detailed information on our didactics and training opportunities.
 (PDF)